sapotero/DocGenPlugin/README.md

 - 🔹 **Generate function documentation**: Insert AI-assisted documentation for a selected function.
 - 🔹 **Generate implementation (`IMPL`)**: Automatically create method stubs and function bodies.
 - 🔹 **Generate comments**: Add meaningful comments for selected code.
+- 🔹 **Tree-shaking (Experimental)**: Extract essential function details and generate different cool things:
+   - A raw tree-shaken file.
+   - A Kotest file with empty test cases.
+   - A Kotest file with initial test implementations.

+  ⚠️ *Important: All experimental features are only available in **Kotlin K1 mode**.
+They will not work in K2 mode.*
+  🛠 *Must be enabled in plugin settings.*

 - 🔹 **Seamless integration**: Works effortlessly within IntelliJ IDEA using a single shortcut.

 ---